 TIP - Add time for more well done toast.

 - Be careful when broiling.
-If you use the broiling method, stay right by the oven so you do not burn the toast.
+If you use the broiling method, stay close so you do not burn the toast.
 Many people prefer this method because it is faster.
 The longer the broiler is on the hotter the oven will get.
 After the first side toasts, the second side does not need as long.

 - Cook to your liking.
 Adjust the time as needed to achieve the desired amount of browning.